m-chatterjee/Coaching-Centre-Website-Design/README.md

 Other pages of the navigation bar is not implemented.
 It is a maven project running on tomcat 8.5.
 Servlet & JSP is used in the backend which is connected to a mysql database.
-I deployed the project in AWS Elastic Beanstalk connected to AWS RDS mysql database.